nikcleju/DSP_Course/Labs/Test/LabTest.md

 Create three matrices for the R, G, B components of the image Concatenate the three matrices across third dimension, into a 3D tensor

-**Variant**: Make another simple flag or figure, color or grayscale, and show it
+**Variant**: Make another simple flag or figure, color or grayscale, and display it.

 ## Lab 3 version 2